ofersabo/Few_Shot_transformation_and_sampling/README.md

-##### Convert these datasets into Few-Shot, i.e. the classes are disjoint across the three data sections.
+##### Convert these data partitions into Few-Shot dataset, in which the classes across partitions are disjoint.

 This command utilizes our method of transforming supervised dataset into Few-Shot Learning dataset on TACRED.
 ``` bash